SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

    - explaining how the symbols in the formula map to the model parameters

 - a **plot** of the function, with a **figure caption**:
-   - this is automatically generated from the default parameters
+   - this is automatically generated from your default parameters

 - at least one **reference**:
    - as part of the **long description**